vallaloir/small-automation-tools/README.md

 # small-automation-tools
-A small repo containing small automation tools to make repetitive tasks requiring some precision faster and trying out Marimo
+A small repo containing small automation tools to make repetitive, routine tasks requiring some precision faster.
+The tasks are related to billing at a Catalan school processing files extracted from their management system and cleaned up while performing small calculations according to the school billing rules.
+The requirements have been extracted from the people performing the tasks manually.
+Another goal of this repository and task is to try out Marimo.

+The main task includes cleaning an attendance CSV extracted from the school management system and processing it into a file from which checking and billing can be performed.
+It also calculates the price or discount per student based on school rules and procedures, which are added via their own CSVs.
+Prices and discounts are in their own CSV to allow modifying them anually but preventing having to manually add them every month (other than uploading the file).